epicsNSLS2-deploy/updateIOC/README.md

 Option  |   Description
 -------|----------------
 IOC_LOCATION | Dir containting all iocs (usually `/epics/iocs`)
-CAMERA_IOC_PREFIX | Prefix for directories contiainging AreaDetector IOCs (`cam` or `det`) BINARY_LOCATION | Path to precompiled binaries BINARIES_FLAT | `YES` or `NO`, if base is in same dir as synApps modules set to `YES` otherwise `NO` IOC_OWNER | Set this to the desired owner of all IOC files (ex. `softioc`) SINGLE_IOC | If set to yes, the script will attempt to match an IOC directly with prefix, and only convert that IOC
+CAMERA_IOC_PREFIX | Prefix for directories contiaining AreaDetector IOCs (`cam` or `det`) BINARY_LOCATION | Path to precompiled binaries BINARIES_FLAT | `YES` or `NO`, if base is in same dir as synApps modules set to `YES` otherwise `NO` IOC_OWNER | Set this to the desired owner of all IOC files (ex. `softioc`) SINGLE_IOC | If set to yes, the script will attempt to match an IOC directly with prefix, and only convert that IOC

 In order to use the module, set up the `CONFIGURATION` file with the correct parameters.
-In order to target an individual IOC rather than the entire directory, set the `CAMERA_IOC_PREFIX` simply to the IOC name itself.
+In order to target an individual IOC rather than the entire directory, set the `SINGLE_IOC` option to `YES`.

 To run the script, navigate to the `updateIOC` directory that contains it, and type either
 ```